freezy/dmd-extensions/README.md

 ### Future Pinball

-Copy `FuturePinball/OpenGL32.dll` to your Future Pinball folder, i.e. where `Future Pinball.exe` is located.
+Copy `Future Pinball/OpenGL32.dll` to your Future Pinball folder, i.e. where `Future Pinball.exe` is located.
 Now, you can send frames to your DMD by running:

 ```bash